Not your Mama's Pot Roast! This Grilled Chuck Roast has a flavor-filled marinade and is then grilled to smoky perfection.

 If you enjoy reading about food traditions like this, be sure to check out Southern Food Then and Now.

 There is not one thing one wrong with any of that, and we still love it on occasion.
-But, did you know that you can make a wonderful grilled chuck roast?
+But, did you know that you can make a wonderful grilled or bbq chuck roast?

 Less lean cuts of beef are the rage these days...